They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 In recent seasons, the Shaymen have been gradually edging closer to a return to the Football League and professional status, reaching the play-offs in three of the last four seasons.

-Aside from their inaugural season in the league, Halifax’s four spells into the play-offs have been brief to say the least, losing in the quarter-final in each.
-This begs the question; do they have the bottle?
+Aside from their inaugural season in the league, Halifax’s four spells in the play-offs have been brief to say the least, losing in the quarter-final in each.
+This begs the question: do they have the bottle?

 According to the National League’s website, current boss Adam Lakeland suggests he knows not many people will be talking much about their prospects for this season.
 At this point, Halifax just seem to have the title of an underdog in their DNA, and they will not back down.